Toolkit

 Measurement & Validation

 Track participation: number of team members actively contributing during the first tool run-through.
-Optional: Capture any follow-up actions logged in the backlog as a result.
+Capture any follow-up actions logged in the backlog as a result.

 Want help running a net positive sprint?